 But, as a general rule, all shoes will eventually lose their grip.
 It’s inevitable!
-This is something that obviously progresses even more quickly if you climb outdoors.
+This is something that obviously happens even quicker if you climb outdoors.
 Why?
 Well, the deterioration of the grip can usually be traced back to an ever-increasing amount of dirt on the sole.
-Even if you may not really be able to tell by looking at them when the time comes, the soles of your precious climbing shoes will be covered in a layer of dirt, dust and worn-out rubber.
-Fortunately, this is not an unfixable problem.
+Even though you may not really be able to tell by looking at them, the soles of your precious climbing shoes will be covered in a layer of dirt, dust and worn-out rubber.
+Fortunately, this is not a problem without a solution.
 In fact, it’s relatively easy to take care of.
-All you have to do is gently clean the shoes in lukewarm water using a wire brush and the sole will have the same grippiness it did on the first day you wore them!
+All you have to do is gently clean the shoes in lukewarm water using a wire brush and the soles will have the same grippiness they did on the first day you wore them!

 Depending on your technique and where you climb, the front of the soles around the big toe can show increased signs of wear.
 These mini-tears primarily result from rubbing against the wall and turning on one foot.
 Interestingly, this structure in the rubber generally leads to better traction.
 However, if and when this starts to get out of hand, you’ll need to act fast, because if you don’t, the shoes will wear out extremely quickly.
 There is a bright side, though: you’ll hardly need anything to rectify the problem!
 All you have to do is use some coarse sandpaper on the areas that have lost grippiness to rid the sole of any excess material.
 If you do this thoroughly, your sole will look as good as new!
 Plus, you’ll add some life to the shoe!

 Another extremely important aspect to consider is your technique and footwork.
 If you use your feet with precision and don’t jump down at the end to save yourself a few seconds of climbing, you can preserve the rubber on your soles.
 After all, the most common reason to get new shoes is because the tip of the sole is worn out, so if you save this, you’ll save your shoes!